Powerlearnproject/se-assignment-day-2-git-and-github-Kimeunashon/README.md

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 Creating the Repository:
--Log in to GitHub and click “New Repository.”
+Log in to GitHub and click “New Repository.”
 Provide a name and description for your repository.
--Visibility:
+Visibility:
 Decide whether the repository should be public (open to everyone) or private (restricted access).
--Initialization:
+Initialization:
 Choose to initialize with a README to describe the project.
--Optionally add a .gitignore file tailored to your project’s language/framework.
+Optionally add a .gitignore file tailored to your project’s language/framework.
 Select a license (e.g., MIT, GPL) if the repository will be public/open-source.
--Default Branch:
+Default Branch:
 Decide on the default branch name (commonly “main” or “master”).
--Local Setup:
+Local Setup:
 Clone the repository locally to start developing and committing changes.